 The 12 accused parties, who had not made a public appearance for a long time, were seated together in the central seats of the courtroom, which were reserved to them, but once the previous legal matters have been resolved, some will be seated by their legal counsels

 Once the presiding judge, Manuel Marchena, opened the public hearing, Andreu Van den Eynde, the attorney of Oriol Junqueras and Raül Romeva, was the first to make a statement.

 Van den Eynde stated that the Spanish Constitution protects the expression of dissidence, but that it is being criminalised in this trial, and this includes the right to self-determination:

 "Freedom of expression protects shocking or surprising ideas.
 The indictment criminalises words, expressions, songs, symbols..."

 "Self-determination is synonymous with peace, not with war.
 This case prevents the development of this ideology."

-The attorney added that to include the events of 20-S in front of the Regional Ministry of the Economy in the case is an "attempt against the right to protest."
+The attorney added that to include the events of 20-S in front of the catalan Ministry of the Economy in the case is an "attempt against the right to protest."

 Van den Eynde requests the witness statements of Puigdemont and Rovira